Fireparrot/cs480Ignatyuk/README.md

-# PA6: Model+Texture Loading
+# PA7: Solar System

 Nikita Ignatyk and Roniel Padua

 # Description

-All files present are for PA6.
+All files present are for PA7: Solar System.

-The texture used is a map of the Earth.
-Two models calculate basic lighting while another does not.

 # Building